Common-Size Balance Sheet: Assets

 - Goodwill

-- Total assets are consistently represented as 100%, serving as the baseline for all other metric percentages.
+- Total assets are consistently normalized to 100%, serving as the basis for relative analysis of asset composition changes.